 Disabling this option will help conserve storage space: in Settings → iCloud → Photos turn off My Photo Stream or Upload to My Photo Stream.

 Disable iCloud Photo Sharing

 iCloud Photo Sharing lets you share photos and videos and subscribe to other people’s shared albums.
-Albums you’re subscribed to are automatically pushed to your device so turning off this feature will help regain some storage space.
+Albums you’re subscribed to are automatically pushed to your device so turning off this feature will help save storage space on iPhone and iPad.